99math raises $1M to boost edtech gaming platform

 “It’s all about delivery of knowledge,” he said.
 “I saw how we could build a game that would be engaging for kids.
 It doesn’t have to be matching three candies.
 It can be solving math tasks.
 And it’s not that not that different.
 I saw a way where we can engage kids doing the math as well.”

-The game tries to celebrate success and reward the player for progress in an attempt to motivate the kids to keep at it.
+The game tries to celebrate success and reward the player for progress to motivate the kids to keep at it.
 So far, key markets include the U.S. and Latin America.

 The company lets teachers use the platform for free, but it hopes to make money from parents.
 Other companies have monetized parent subscriptions as well.
 That helped the company when it came to fundraising.